 M_SBA_OPTS turns on the small block allocator, and sets up parameters for the small block allocator, namely, maxfast, grain, num_smallblocks.
 Refer to mallopt() for details about the small block allocator, and its parameters.
-Applications with a small block allocator turned on usually run faster than with it turned off.
+Applications usually run faster with the small block allocator turned on rather than off.

-A small block allocator can be turned on through mallopt(); however, it is not early enough for C++/Java applications.
+Although a small block allocator can be turned on through mallopt(), it is not early enough for C++/Java applications.
 The environment variable turns it on before the application starts.

-mallopt() call can still be used the same way.
+The mallopt() call can still be used the same way.
 If the environment variable is set, and no small block allocator has been used, the subsequent mallopt() calls can still overwrite whatever is set through M_SBA_OPTS.
 If the environment variable is set, and a small block allocator has been used, then mallopt() will have no effect.
 For example: